nedrysoft/pingnoo/contributing.md

 ### Line Wrapping

-Limit lines to 120 characters whenever possible, a blank line separates the parameters from the next block.
+Limit lines to 120 characters whenever possible.
+A blank line separates the parameters from the next block.
 There should be one parameter per line starting from the line following the open brace.

-In the case of functions with initialisers then indent the initialisers one additional level.
+In the case of functions with initialisers, then indent the initialisers one additional level.

 For function calls, parameters appear on separate lines and are indented two levels, and a space character should precede the closing brace.